mcu-tools/mcuboot/docs/ecdsa.md

     padding, and be considered invalid).

-After one or more MCUboot release cycles, and announcements over relevant channels, the arguments to mcuboot will change:
+After one or more MCUboot release cycles, and announcements over relevant channels, the arguments to `imgtool.py` will change:

   - `--valid-ecdsa` will still be accepted, but have no effect.